Innovation

 How to apply

-Applications for Demonstrate open twice a year.
-If you’ve got an exciting project that fulfills the eligibility criteria outlined above, you can apply on the Innovation Funding Service website by clicking the button below.
+Applications for Demonstrate open twice a year, and the next date is on 15 June 2026.
+If you’ve got an exciting project that fulfills the eligibility criteria outlined above, get in touch with us now to find out more.